401ode/tools/tips-tricks.md

 ## (Reg)ular (Ex)pressions (RegEx)

+To start to play around with Regular Expressions, [Regex101](https://regex101.com/) is a great place to start.
+The "Quick Reference" box in the bottom right is great.
+There's also a quiz!

 - `^` - Start of a line
 - `$` - End of a line
 - `\s` - A Whitespace character.